 Advantages of mutual authentication (mTLS)

 TLS mutual authentication has a few advantages from a security standpoint.
 Most obviously, it means relying less on insecure passwords or static secret values.
 Using a password or secret creates significant overhead and friction if you are to follow reasonable security practices—changing the password periodically, monitoring its usage, enforcing complexity, making sure it is appropriately protected.
 TLS mutual authentication removes this hassle.
-While setting up mutual authentication is not as straight forward as setting up a password, the amount of overhead required to manage certificates—especially if you automate the process—is far less than managing passwords.
+While setting up mutual authentication is not as straightforward as setting up a password, the amount of overhead required to manage certificates—especially if you automate the process—is far less than managing passwords.

 Another advantage is that the certificate and corresponding private key are less portable than a password.
 While these credentials can be stolen or compromised just like any other digital credential, it requires more sophisticated skills for an attacker seeking to impersonate a remote API caller.
 From a monitoring and auditing point of view, using multiple certificates organizations can keep track of which component makes an API request with more granularity.